sydcanem/bootstrap-contextmenu/README.md

 Add `data-toggle="context"` to any element that needs a custom context menu and via CSS set `position: relative` to the element.

-Anchor `data-target` attribute to your custom context menu.
+Point `data-target` attribute to your custom context menu.

 `<div class="context" data-toggle="context" data-target="#context-menu"></div>`